27 Investigates: Groundwater, surface water effects from train derailment

 Digital reporter Jenn Rodriguez dug deeper into the effects on surface water and how it can impact the wildlife in the area.

-The United States Environmental Protection Agency confirmed that portions of Sulphur Run was directly impacted by the train derailment.
+The United States Environmental Protection Agency confirmed that portions of Sulphur Run were directly impacted by the train derailment.

-We also know there were reports of dead fish found in several streams including Sulphur Run creek which flows right into Leslie Run, Bull Creek, and Little Beaver Creek.
-Those creeks flow into the Ohio River, which serves as a drinking water source to millions.
+We also know there were reports of dead fish found in several streams, including Sulphur Run Creek, which flows into Leslie Run, Bull Creek and Little Beaver Creek.
+Those creeks then flow into the Ohio River, which serves as a drinking water source for millions.

-Vantassel says water drinking intakes are being monitored and tested regularly to ensure that the drinking water is below detectable levels.
+VanTassel says water drinking intakes are being monitored and tested regularly to ensure contaminants in the drinking water is below detectable levels.
 However, the surface water serves as a source to many wildlife.
 We also know around 35,000 fish were reported dead in several streams.
-Vantassel says you may want to wait until regulators give the ok to hunt and fish along these waterways.
+VanTassel says you may want to wait until regulators give the OK to hunt and fish along these waterways.

-“It’s really challenging because it’s uncertain what’s gonna be delivered to the bodies of these wildlife, and so I would recommend caution when eating any of the game that you’re coming home with,” VanTassel said.
+“It’s really challenging because it’s uncertain what’s going to be delivered to the bodies of these wildlife, and so I would recommend caution when eating any of the game that you’re coming home with,” VanTassel said.

-So far the EPA says testing of some dead animals show no findings to support chemical toxicity as a cause of death.
+So far, the EPA says testing of some dead animals shows no findings to support chemical toxicity as a cause of death.
 However, the animals have not been tested for some chemical compounds such as dioxins.

 It’s unclear how long the chemical contamination can stay in the streams and in the Ohio River.
-Vantassel says the Ohio River is big and can dilute things really readily because there’s so much water there.
+VanTassel says the Ohio River is big and can dilute things readily because there’s so much water there.
 But, there are other factors.

 “One of the challenging things is that the soil around the train derailment is contaminated.
-And depending on how much it rains, and how it flows into our runs, which then feed the Ohio River, it’s gonna continue to get contaminated until that site’s completely cleaned up,” she said.
+Depending on how much it rains, and how it flows into our runs, which then feed the Ohio River — it’s going to continue to get contaminated until that site’s completely cleaned up,” she said.

 She also says it’s also important to remember that the chemicals from the train derailment are not the only contaminants in the Ohio River.

-WKBN.com conducted our own independent water testing.
-We sent in some water samples from Leslie Run.
+First News conducted its own independent water testing.
+Halicki and Rodriguez sent in some water samples from Leslie Run.
 The results came back that all chemicals tested for were below detectable levels.

-Still, Vantassel says you can expect to get different test results from different locations.
-That’s why it’s important that these waterways continue to be monitored.
+Still, VanTassel says you can expect to get different test results from different locations, which is why it’s important that these waterways continue to be monitored.